 The best advice I ever got about writing had nothing to do with writing.
 It came from my boxing instructor.
 During our Friday night sparring sessions, he’d yell, “Damn it, Brancatelli, drop your shoulders and keep breathing!”
 The first few times I got confused and dropped my left hand instead.
 I got clobbered with a hook to the face.
 I learned fast after that.
 Seeing stars will do that to you.

 The advice sounds easy, but it isn’t.
 Human beings are smart.
 In subtle ways our brains can sense impending doom and prepare for it.
 We tuck our heads into our shoulders and hold our breath, which is a natural reaction if you’re jumping off a cliff.
 But you can’t spend your life as if you are about to go bungee jumping.

-Haven’t had enough?
-You definitely need more.
-Check out Robert Brancatelli.
+Feature image by Hermes Rivera on Unsplash.
+Knockout image by Nick Haill on Unsplash.
+Want more?
+Go to Robert Brancatelli.
+The Brancatelli Blog is a member of The Free Media Alliance.
 Note to self: What, exactly, is the reality?
 I am facing a void.
 (Letters from Culver City).